revolist/revogrid-docs/benchmarks.md

 node scripts/run-benchmark.mjs
 ```

+The runner opens a visible Chromium window by default.
+Use `--headless` only for a diagnostic run; those frame rates are not directly comparable with the published visible-browser results.

 The script writes:

 - `public/benchmarks/result.json` with all four workloads, raw samples, machine details, and asset paths
-- One illustrative screenshot and video per workload from the first run in `public/benchmarks/`
+- One illustrative screenshot and video per workload from a separate capture pass in `public/benchmarks/`

 ## Screenshots and video